Jill McCabe, Wife Of Fired Deputy FBI Director, Speaks Out

 She added that she told her husband she wouldn't run if it was going to cause problems for him at work and that he "consulted with the ethics experts at the FBI" and went "beyond what the rules required" to keep her campaign separate from his work.

-Critics on Twitter have continued to voice their skepticism after her words published.
+Critics on Twitter have continued to voice their skepticism after her words were published.

 President Trump has tweeted about her husband on numerous occasions.
 The Friday of his dismissal — less than 48 hours before his announced date of retirement — Trump tweeted: